Helping Kids and Teens Deal With Grief

 How long should kids grieve?

 Everyone processes and reacts to grief differently, and it is normal for feelings to change from day to day or even from moment to moment.
-We can’t predict what it will look like or how long it will last—especially when there is so much that is still unknown with COVID-19.
+We can’t predict what it will look like or how long it will last.
 It’s important to be understanding and patient with your kids and know there isn’t any one right way to deal with loss.

 “One of the most important things to know about grief is that there isn’t a quick fix,” says licensed therapist Jody Baumstein, LCSW, with Children’s Healthcare of Atlanta Strong4Life.
 “The only way to truly deal with grief is to acknowledge it, feel it and work through it.”